Alligator/jtermbox/README.md

   (tb/shutdown))
 ```

-It sticks pretty closely to the termbox API. `termbox/color` is provided to create colors.
+It sticks to the termbox API as much as possible, with keywords used in place of constants.
+Two extra utility functions are provided, `termbox/color` to create colors and `termbox/put-string` to draw strings.

 ## functions